Tesla Powerwall 3 Expansion is Now CEC-Approved & Available Order Now

 The NSW Government is helping fund businesses in fast-tracking their transition to electric vehicle fleets.
 From the 12th November 2024 to 10th June 2025, the Federal Government is allowing for an increased kick-start funding of $13 million for up to 15 EVs and optional smart chargers.

-This would be an ideal option for cafés as the charging would generation additional income but also encourage the EV owner to get a coffee whilst they wait for their EV to charge.
+You also gain the ability to join a network of public chargers which can attract potential customers.
+This would be an ideal option for cafés as the charging would generate additional income but also encourage the EV owner to get a coffee whilst they wait for their EV to charge.

 Electric Vehicle Charging tesla